 A fund often reports its top 10 or 25 holdings (the holdings with the most weight).
 These top holdings are often a key component in reviewing a fund, even if their total percentage of the fund is relatively low.
 Let’s say a portfolio manager has a few holdings in the portfolio that have done quite well, but the fund does not have a high enough percentage of these holdings for them to make the top holdings list.
 As the reporting period comes to a close, the portfolio manager could purchase more of these holdings, so they end up in the top holdings list, making it appear that the portfolio manager had included a high percentage of stocks that performed well.

-Just as the inclusion of high performing stocks makes a portfolio manager look better, so does the exclusion of low performing stocks.
+Just as the inclusion of high-performing stocks makes a portfolio manager look better, so does the exclusion of low-performing stocks.
 Therefore, a portfolio manager may try to sell some or all of a holding that has performed poorly.

 Investing Outside the Fund Universe

-A portfolio manager may choose to invest in a way that is not in line with the fund’s objectives and then change the holdings right before the reporting period, so they’re back in line with the fund’s objectives.
-For example, during a time when the market is down, a portfolio manager may choose to have a large cash holding in an equity portfolio.
+A portfolio manager may choose to invest in a way that is not in line with the fund’s objectives and then change the holdings right before the reporting period so they’re back in line with the fund’s objectives.
+For example, when the market is down, a portfolio manager may choose to have a large cash holding in an equity portfolio.
 This could theoretically help limit some of the negative impacts of the market but is not in line with the fund’s objectives.
 Therefore, the fund manager would move the holdings back to equities before the end of the reporting period.

 Improving the Sharpe Ratio